Apana Mudra: Steps, Benefits, and Complementary Practices

-Apana Mudra is the yogic hand gesture (mudra) to balance the flow of Apana.
-Apana is the downward moving energy current of the breath or life-energy.
-Apana mudra balances the downward flow and aids the elimination aspects of biology.
+Apana Mudra is a yoga hand gesture (mudra) to balance the flow of Apana Vayu, the downward moving sub-current of the breath.
+The hand mudra balances the downward flow and aids the elimination aspects of our biology.
 It is used for relief in constipation, menstrual irregularities, and to improve the functioning of the organs in the pelvic region.

 Each life-wind is located in a specific part of the body.
-From hormone secretion to regulating metabolism and well-functioning digestion, these currents of the breath affect us at many levels.
+From hormone secretion to regulating metabolism and well-functioning digestion, These sub-currents of the breath affect us at many levels.
 We experience good health when they are harmonious and balanced.

-In this post, we will explain how to do Apana Mudra, its benefits, and other yoga techniques to strengthen the downward current of energy in the body.
+In this post, we explain the steps and benefits of Apana Mudra and other yoga techniques to strengthen the downward current of energy.

 Apana and the Discipline of Mudras